GreyCardinal69/Fluence/README.md

 ## Performance

 Fluence is designed for high performance.
-The interpreter features a multi-stage pipeline that includes:
-1.  **Optimizer:** A crucial peephole optimization pass that fuses common instruction patterns to reduce instruction count.
-2.  **Virtual Machine (VM):** A highly optimized, dispatch-table based VM that executes the bytecode.
+The lexer, parser and the virtual machine are highly optimized and allocate minimum memory.
+The Interpreter also features an Optimizer that fuses common and redundant bytecode operations to reduce instruction count.
 ---

 ## Core Philosophy